wghost/UPKUtils/doc/UPKUtils_Readme.txt

 ExtractNameLists.exe XComStrategyGame.upk
 ExtractNameLists.exe XComStrategyGame.upk /v

-To redirect output from console to text file type:
+To redirect output from the console to a text file type:
 ExtractNameLists UnpackedResourceFile.upk > file_name.txt
 Examples:
 ExtractNameLists.exe XComStrategyGame.upk > XComStrategyGame.txt
 ExtractNameLists.exe XComStrategyGame.upk /v > XComStrategyGame.txt

 This will redirect output to file_name.txt.
-Error messages will still be output into console.
+Error messages will still be printed into the console.

-If package is compressed, program will try to read and output compression info.
+If package is compressed, program will try to read and print compression info.

 -----------------------------------------------------------------------------------------------------------------
     FindObjectEntry
 -----------------------------------------------------------------------------------------------------------------

-This program is used to find specified object in specified package and output the information to the console.
+The program finds a specified object in a specified package and outputs the information to the console.
-Program will also try to deserialize object's data and output all the info available.
+Program will also try to deserialize object's data and print all the data available.

 Usage:
 FindObjectEntry UnpackedResourceFile.upk ObjectName [/d]